Friday, December 13, 2024

 Improved mood

-One study has shown that regularly drinking purple grape juice improved the mood of otherwise healthy young adults.
+One study has shown that regularly drinking purple grape juice improves the mood of otherwise healthy young adults.
 It is thought that the polyphenols contained in grapes increase the blood flow to the brain.
 The participants felt calmer after drinking grape juice and experienced less stress (10).

 How healthy are grapes?

-From the research reviewed, the grape is an incredibly healthy fruit that not only contributes to improvements in heart health, brain function, and dental health, it may be a mood enhancer as well.
+From the research reviewed, the grape is an incredibly healthy fruit that not only contributes to improvements in heart health, brain function, and dental health, but it may be a mood enhancer as well.

 References